nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. Actor chooses to sort tasks.
-1. Actor enters the command with the desired sorting criteria.
+2. Actor enters the command with the desired sorting criteria.
-2. Trackr sorts tasks according to the criteria.
+3. Trackr sorts tasks according to the criteria.
-3. Trackr displays a list of tasks that are sorted.
+4. Trackr displays a list of tasks that are sorted.

    Use case ends.

 **Extensions**

-* 1a.
-The Actor does not enter any search criteria.
+* 2a.
+No sorting criteria was given.

-  * 1a1.
-Trackr uses the default sorting criteria based on status and deadline.
+  * 2a1.
+Trackr sorts tasks based on default criteria.

+  * Use case ends.
+* 2b.
+Invalid sorting criteria was given.
+  * 2b1.
+Trackr displays error message.

-  * Use case resumes at step 2.
+  Use case resumes at step 2.

 **Use case: UC25 - Sort orders**